deleonio/poc-flexible-web-application-architecture/README.md

 ## Motivation

-This project demonstrate a flexible [Babel] and [Webpack] based web application architecture.
+This project demonstrate a scalable and flexible [Babel] and [Webpack] based web application architecture.

 ## Introduction